microsoft/CodeBERT/GraphCodeBERT/clonedetection/README.md

 | Dev   |  415,416  |
 | Test  |  415,416  |

-You can download and preprocess data using the following command.
+You can get data using the following command.

 ```
 unzip dataset.zip